Claudio-creis/TEXT-MINING-PROJECT/README.md

 Presentation [Davide and Claudio].

 ### Documentation
-This can be added as the project unfolds.
-You should describe, in particular, what your repo contains and how to reproduce your results.
+The documentation will be added as the project will proceed through each milestone.